Range Angle Response

 -

-When setting the Specify sensor array as parameter as a `Replicated subarray', this parameter is applied to each subarray.
+When setting the parameter Specify sensor array as as

-, the array elements are indexed from top to bottom in the leftmost column of the array and then in the following columns from left to right.
+For URA The array elements are indexed from top to bottom in the leftmost column of the array and then in the following columns from left to right.

-| Triangular
+Rectangular (by default) | Triangular

-elements, set as rectangular or triangular.
+Grid of element positions URA, set as rectangular or triangular.

 -

-'Rectangular' — aligns all elements in the row and column directions.
+Rectangular— aligns all elements in the row and column directions. -

-— shifts the elements of an even row of a rectangular grid towards the positive direction of the row axis.
+Triangular— shifts the elements of an even row of a rectangular grid towards the positive direction of the row axis.
 The offset is half the distance between the elements according to the size of the row.

 Dependencies

-To use this parameter, set the Geometry parameter to `URA'.
+To use this parameter, set the Geometry parameter to URA.

 Array normal — Direction of the normal to the pass grid:q[<br>] x for URA arrays or z for UCA arrays (default)

-The elements of the flat grids lie in a plane orthogonal to the selected direction of the array normal.
+The elements of the flat lattices lie in a plane orthogonal to the selected direction of the array normal.
 The side view directions of the elements are directed along the direction of the normal.

-The value of the normal to the grid | The position of the elements and the direction of the side view |
+| The value of the normal to the grid | The position of the elements and the direction of the side view |

 |